xtremexq/StremioSubMaker/README.md

 3. **Select target languages** (what to translate to)
 4. **Click "Install in Stremio"** or copy the URL

 That's it!
-Translation buttons (Make [Language]) will now appear in your Stremio subtitle menu.
+Fetched languages and translation buttons (Make [Language]) will now appear in your Stremio subtitle menu.

 ---